 Reconcile the fixed assets ledger with all fixed asset additions, deletions, or changes – All assets (as defined in the Fixed Asset Procedures) acquired during the fiscal year shall be added to an Excel spreadsheet.
 All assets disposed of (sold or lost) shall be removed from the fixed asset ledger.

 Reconcile the fund balance as of August 31st – All changes, reductions, additions, and/or designations [restricted, committed, assigned, etc.] of fund balance accounts shall be posted to the general ledger.
 All budgetary fund balance accounts (object code 3700) shall be posted to the appropriate fund balance account (typically object code 3600).
 [Note.
 Changes to the budgeted and committed fund balances should be supported by minutes of Board approval.
-The Superintendent and Business Manager are authorized by the School Board to assign fund balances.]
+The Superintendent and Chief Financial Officer are authorized by the School Board to assign fund balances.]

 Segregation of Duties (†)